The Home Loan Game (how it actually works)

 A low credit score means you have less loan options.

-People with higher credit scores (720+) often get lower interest rates on home loans.
+People with higher credit scores (720+) often get a lower interest rate on their home loan.

 Your credit report also tells your home loan lender all of your monthly bills like: